-- Temperature correction model should be considered as an intermediate solution until an accurate procedure is developed - All sections used in the analysis are assumed as flexible pavements - AC layer thickness is assumed based on the road category when thickness information is not available. - M&R activities, if any, applied between the time of initial and repeat data collection are not considered in the repeatability analysis.
+- Temperature correction model should be considered as an intermediate solution until an accurate procedure is developed - All sections used in the analysis are assumed as flexible pavements - AC layer thickness is assumed based on the road category. - M&R activities, if any, applied between the years are not considered in the repeatability analysis.